chifi49/pure-js-slideshow/README.md

 new pure_js_slideshow(
     {
         el:'#pure-js-slideshow',
-        animation:'fade',//defaults to fade, set to "fade" or "slide" autoplay:true, //defaults to true, moves to next content every "timeout" dragContent:true, (defaults to true, drag content left or right to move to previous or next content),
+        fullscreen: true,//defaults to false, if true shows top right expand icon, you can call fullScreen api method as well animation:'fade',//defaults to fade, set to "fade" or "slide" autoplay:true, //defaults to true, moves to next content every "timeout" dragContent:true, (defaults to true, drag content left or right to move to previous or next content),